ASIC and FPGA Design and Verification

 - VHDL code and methodology review

-Experienced team leader, designer, trainer, and problem solver in ASIC and FPGA design and design automation.
+Experienced team leader, designer, trainer, and problem solver in ASIC and FPGA design and verification.

 Tool and Vendor Experience

-- Team member, problem solver, and Trainer (VHDL simulation, synthesis, and methodology) for Lockheed Sanders in their development of 22 ASICs for the F22 program.
+- Team member, problem solver, and Trainer (VHDL coding and methodology) for Lockheed Sanders in their development of 22 ASICs for the F22 program.

 - Team member, problem solver, and Trainer (Synopsys synthesis scripts and VHDL synthesis) for SGS Thomson in their development of a Video Codec.

 - VHDL FPGA design (Altera, Actel, and Xilinx)

 - Lead designer of a DMA Controller ASIC for TRW's Milstar satellite.

 - Team member of TRW's VHDL methodology development group

 - Experienced with planning and recovery strategies for VHDL based design.